 What Should you Look For?

-You should look for a fitness tracker that can track distance, strokes, stamina, and laps.
+You should look for pool swimming watches that can track distance, strokes, stamina, and laps.
 Also make sure that your fitness tracker is:

 Waterproof - As for the construction of the watch itself, it also needs to be splash and waterproof as well as be strong enough to handle deep water pressure (if you’re going to dive during your swimming sessions).